AAA Food Handler

 Colorado uses FDA-based standards requiring a CFPM for most establishments, except Denver.
 AAA Food Handler’s accredited exam is accepted in all jurisdictions where CFPM certification is enforced.

 The Colorado Retail Food Establishment Rules incorporate the 2022 FDA Model Food Code.
-Most regulated food establishments must designate a CFPM, who must be available during operating hours.
+Most regulated food establishments must designate a CFPM who must be on-site during operating hours.
+Importantly, as of March 1, 2025, the person in charge (PIC) on duty must themselves hold a valid CFPM certification — it is no longer sufficient to have a CFPM merely associated with the establishment.
+However, local enforcement varies.

 Summary: